HHS/TANF-app/docs/Security-Compliance/Security-Controls/ac-2-7/index.md

 full administrative access, except for the ability to assign an `OFA Admin` role to a user.
 This will only be allowed for the most privileged role `System Admin`.

+The OFA Tech Lead and one designated OFA Admin will be assigned the System Admin role.

 [Pull Request #95](https://github.com/HHS/TANF-app/pull/95)